 Ms Melissa Siew

-Qualified as a Pharmacist, I also hold a Master’s Degree in Classical Studies and a Bachelor’s degree in the Humanities with Creative Writing from he Open University (UK).
-Working with Andrew, I apply myself to marketing, event planning and logistics, technical writing, editing and proof-reading.
-In a previous life I was a Staff Editor for the Royal Pharmaceutical Society’s “Martindale: the complete drug reference” book.
-I also worked as a Product Manager for Roche in Malaysia.
+Melissa Siew is a qualified Pharmacist and holds a Master’s Degree in Classical Studies and a Bachelor’s degree in the Humanities with Creative Writing from the Open University (UK).
+Working with Andrew, she provides practical support in project management, event planning and logistics.
+She is also a gifted writer and editor.
+Prior to joining the company she worked as a Staff Editor for the Royal Pharmaceutical Society’s “Martindale: the complete drug reference” guide.
+Melissa is fluent in English and Malay.